ivan-makarenkov/sphinxcontrib-versioning/docs/settings.rst

 .. option:: --, scv_overflow

-    It is possible to give the underlying ``sphinx-build`` program command line options.
-SCVersioning passes everything after ``--`` to it.
+    It is possible to give the underlying ``sphinx-build`` program command line options. sphinx-versions passes everything after ``--`` to it.
 For example if you changed the theme for your docs between versions and want docs for all versions to have the same theme, you can run: